CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/custom_precache/entity.md

 <div class="container previewimg">
 <div class="columns">
 <div class="imagepadding column col-auto" markdown="1">![](preview.png)</div>
 <div class="column entityentry" markdown="1">Allows you to set 9 custom models, 9 custom sounds and 9 custom skies to be precached.
 Note that model and sound replacements done through model and/or sound replacement file are already precached automatically.
 In case 9 of either sort do not suffice for your case, create another custom_precache entity.
 Model path starts in Sven Co-op's directory.
 You should put your models into the 'models'-folder.
 Sound path starts in the 'sound'-folder.
-Creating subfolders by your map's name is adviced.
+Creating subfolders by your map's name is advised.
 As for skies, it allows to additional envmaps in cause you use trigger_changevalue or trigger_copyvalue towards trigger_changesky (as default target sky in trigger_changesky is precached automatically)</div>
 </div>
 </div>
 ###Keyvalues